pgdr/talks/komodo/PITCHME.md

 Do we want to support more than just the regular "run this on the cluster" software?

-Komodo wasn't meant as a
+Komodo wasn't meant as a replacement for `/prog/sdpsoft` or RHEL distribution.

 ---